 10.4.2 EPS Design Proposal Documentation Required from the TSP or DSP

 (1) Before installation of new EPS Meters, TSP or DSP shall provide ERCOT with an EPS Design Proposal of the Metering Facilities being considered for ERCOT approval as EPS Meter Facilities.
-An “EPS Design Proposal” is the documentation required on the form available on the ERCOT website.
+An “EPS Design Proposal” is the documentation required pursuant to Settlement Metering Operating Guide, Section 12, Attachment A, EPS Metering Design Proposal.
 Included one line drawings must be dated, detailed, bear the current drawing revision number, and show all devices which contribute to the burden in the metering circuits.
 Other information may also be required by ERCOT for review regarding the meter and related installation and Facilities; such additional information shall be promptly provided to ERCOT by the TSP or DSP upon request of ERCOT.